 From morning lectures to evening talks, every day is in Montreal action-packed.

 Grab a coffee and start every morning with an engaging & interactive lecture, before putting what you’ve learnt into practice.

 Pair up with your buddy for the day, and work on a series of programming challenges with the help of our teaching staff.

 Learning to code can be very intense.
 If you want, you can make the most of the yoga classes we organize on certain days to relax and take a break.

 Review the day’s challenges and get an overview of upcoming lessons during live code sessions.

 Be inspired and get priceless advice from successful entrepreneurs invited for exclusive talks.

-During our web development course, you learn the essentials of programming while building your own web applications.
+During our web development course in Montreal, you learn the essentials of programming while building your own web applications.
 As a result, you end up the course with a rich Github portfolio containing at least two fully-functional web applications - an Airbnb-like marketplace and your own final project.